0xpranay/solidity-notes/General Notes.md

   5. That's X. And implicitly what's happening in `Line 2`  is, we are setting value of X to false which is zero.

   *So a wise use case for **storage pointers** is to get read only access if we aren't careful.
 Can also use for writing provided we know what we're doing with manipulating the state reference.*

+  *Note : This behaviour is non existent in recent compiler versions.
+But still have to be careful when using uninitialised storage pointers*

 ### Calls :